Trackunit/developer-hub/sdk-docs/getting-started/extension-points.md

 }
 ```

-- **Visibility of Menu Item:**
+### Visibility
-  - Visibility is controlled using conditions.
+Visibility is controlled using conditions.
 The Asset's Brand and Model fields must match the Brand and Model entered within the code.

 ```ts
 conditions: {